 - Start with the feet a little wider than hip distance apart.
-Twist to the left raising the ball over to your left shoulder.
+Twist to the right raising the ball over to your right shoulder.

-- Focus the on the rotation initiating in your torso.
+- Focus on the rotation initiating in your torso.

 - Control the ball back up to the starting position.
 This completes one rep.